pulumi/docs/pulumi-hugo/themes/default/content/docs/languages-sdks/python/python-blocking-async.md

 ### Asynchronous Code

 Explicitly async code can be used in exactly the same way---`pulumi.Output.from_input` can convert any awaitable value into a `pulumi.Output`.
-To use the same example as above with an equivalent asynchronous implementation
+To use the same example as above with an equivalent asynchronous implementation:

 ```python
 import asyncio